Things You Thought You Knew – Head in the Clouds

 Okay.
 I had moved on from that, but I couldn't.

-the juvenile brain stayed with it.
+the juvenile brain stayed with me.
 My childlike brain.

 All right.
 But that makes sense because it's really about the water that it's holding.